-What Is the Functional Medicine Model?
+What Is the Functional Health Model?

-The functional medicine model strives to meet the complex healthcare needs of the 21st century through patient-centered medical care.
+The functional health model strives to meet the complex healthcare needs of the 21st century through patient-centered medical care.
 With an integrative, science-based, holistic approach, functional medicine practitioners identify the underlying causes of disease to treat chronic health problems.

-What Does a Functional Medicine Doctor Do?
+What Does a Functional Health Doctor Do?

 1. Treat the Root Causes of Illness

 According to The Institute for Functional Medicine (IFM), a chronic condition may have many causes, and a cause may lead to various chronic diseases.
-That’s why functional and integrative medicine focuses on addressing the root causes of your health problem rather than just the symptoms.
+That’s why functional and integrative health focuses on addressing the root causes of your health problem rather than just the symptoms.

 Unlike conventional medicine that prescribes pills for your symptoms, functional medicine practitioners avoid prescription drugs as much as possible, choosing to use natural methods to treat and prevent chronic diseases.
 They also look more closely at lifestyle factors that may cause your body’s dysfunctions.

 For instance, an unhealthy diet and chronic stress may be the root causes of your heart disease.
-What does a functional medicine doctor do in this scenario?
+What does a functional health doctor do in this scenario?
 They may recommend dietary and lifestyle changes, such as healthy eating and meditation to help improve your heart health.

 2. Address the Whole Person